Government of France: Council of Ministers

 The Council of Ministers (Conseil des ministres) is established by the Constitution.
 It is composed only of the senior ministers, though some secretaries of state may attend Council meetings.
-The Council of Ministers is chaired by the president, unlike the government, but is still led by the prime Minister, who was officially titled as the president of the Council of Ministers (président du Conseil des ministres) during the Third and Fourth Republics.
+The Council of Ministers is chaired by the president, unlike the government, but is still led by the prime minister, who was officially titled as the president of the Council of Ministers (président du Conseil des ministres) during the Third and Fourth Republics.

-All bills and some decrees must be approved by the Council of Ministers.
+All "projects of law" (projets de loi, bills that are proposed by the government, while propositions de loi are the ones proposed by members of Parliament) and some decrees must be approved by the Council of Ministers.
 Furthermore, it is the Council of Ministers that defines the collective political and policy direction of the government, and takes practical steps to implement that direction.
 In addition to writing and implementing policy, the government is responsible for national defense, and directs the actions of the French Armed Forces.
 The workings of the government of France are based on the principle of collegiality.

 Meetings of the Council of Ministers take place every Wednesday morning at the Élysée Palace.
 They are presided over by the president of the Republic, who promotes solidarity and collegiality amongst government ministers.
 These meetings follow a set format.
 In the first part of a meeting, the Council deliberates over general interest bills, ordinances, and decrees.
 In the second part, the Council discusses individual decisions by each minister regarding the appointment of senior civil servants.
 In the third part, usually, either one minister will give a presentation about some reform or project that they are directing, or the president will ask for advice on some subject from the ministers.
 In addition, the minister of foreign affairs provides the Council with weekly updates on important international issues.

 Ministries

 Most government work, however, is done elsewhere.
 Much of it is done by each individual ministry, under the direction of the minister responsible for that ministry.
 Ministers each have their own staff, called a "ministerial cabinet" (Cabinet ministériel).
 Each ministerial cabinet consists of around ten to twenty members, who are political appointees.
 Cabinet members assist the minister in running a ministry.
 Members of ministerial cabinets are powerful figures within the government and work in both the political and administrative spheres.
-The hierarchy in each ministerial cabinet is determined by the Minister.
+The hierarchy in each ministerial cabinet is determined by the minister.
 Working groups consisting of representatives from several ministries are commonplace.
 It is the duty of the prime minister to oversee these inter-ministry meetings and to ensure that government work is done effectively and efficiently.
 All ministerial cabinet decisions must be co-signed by the prime minister.
 Any decree must also seek the prime minister's advice as well.